 Shanna also expresses her creativity through art.
 Showing a natural creative ability, Shanna received several awards in the past, including top national honor for the iMAGiNE!
 Yellowstone 1994 Student Art Exhibit for her watercolor painting, “Teddy’s Visions”, which still hangs in the permanent collection at the Yellowstone Art Museum.
 Most recently, Shanna has received Honorable Mentions for her works “Totem”, “Barnacles”, “Beards and Lust” and “Ovaries” that were entered in various, local gallery openings.
 Shanna served on the board for the Beaumont Art League in 2012-2013.
 Shanna has also put her creative ability to work on set in the areas of makeup and production design for other various production companies.

 To date, Shanna continues her work as lead producer for Light Strike Productions and has been instrumental in helping garner several prestigious awards, including Cornerstone Pinnacle Awards (2015, 2016, 2018), 2016 American Advertising Award (“ADDY” Award), 2016 CUNA Diamond Award, 2018 TACVB Award, and more.
 Most recently, Shanna produced the award-winning music video “Calculate” for the rock band To Whom It May, who, in the summer of 2018, climbed to number ten on Billboards Music Heat Seeker Charts.

-Shanna is currently a member of the Southeast Texas Young Professionals Organization.
-She resides in Beaumont, Texas with her husband Jeremy and three daughters Kaia, Rocki and Ripley.
+Shanna resides in Beaumont, Texas with her husband Jeremy and three daughters Kaia, Rocki, and Ripley.